 - 15.1.
-The Foundation will notify Ofsted within 14 days of any allegations of serious harm or abuse by any person living, working or looking after children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere). - 15.2.
+The Foundation will notify Ofsted with 14 days of any allegations of serious harm or abuse by any person living, working or looking after children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere). - 15.2.
 Staff are not permitted to use personal mobile phones to take photographs or videos of any children in the Early Years Foundation Stage.
-Further information is provided in EYFS Mobile Phones.